cmward/hobbs/README.md

 hobbs.py
 ________

-Run the program as

-	python hobbs.py demo

-to see a demo of the coreference resolution algorithms.
+Enter 'demo' to see a demo.

 Otherwise, enter a file containing parsed sentences to search, with one sentence per line, and then enter the pronoun you'd like to resolve, e.g.,